shaardie/networking/Readme.md

 So if we later take a look at communication between to nodes, we look at communication between two of those addresses.

 The *network layer* or *layer 3* is responsible for communication between different networks.
-So while layer 2 would be sufficient for the communication in a local network, layer 3 now adds the functionality to talk to nodes in other networks, behond other things.
+So while layer 2 would be sufficient for the communication in a local network, layer 3 now adds the functionality to talk to nodes in other networks, beyond other things.

 At this layer, nodes are identified by *IP addresses* instead of MAC addresses.
 These IP addresses are assigned to interfaces in your operating system and can be configured or changed at any time.